JenieX/web-development-with-jonas/html-css-course/02-css-fundamentals/README.md

 ## Pseudo Elements

 - `::first-letter` represents the first letter of an element.
+- `::first-line` applies styles to the first line of a block container.
 - `::after` creates a pseudo-element that is the last child of the selected element.
 It is inline by default.
 If the content property is not specified, has an invalid value, or has `normal` or `none` as a value, then the ::after pseudo-element is not rendered.
 - `::before` is exactly like `::after` except that it will the first child of the selected element.